MGawronskiCode/Pet_2_Vet/README.md

 How it works?
   Register your account,
-  Add pets and create its profile, add appointments with veterinarians, vaccination dates and reminders about them, notes and have them with you whenever you need to.
+  add pets and create its profile, add appointments with veterinarians, vaccination dates and reminders about them, notes and have them with you whenever you need to.